-Executive Meddling: Why Vaan and Penelo exist—the original protagonist was going to be Basch, but the developers were concerned that an older hero wouldn't go over well with Japanese audiences, since JRPGs usually have younger, Bishōnen heroes.
+Executive Meddling: Why Vaan and Penelo exist the way they do—Vaan was originally conceived as a more rugged, world-weary and cynical character, but the developers were concerned that an older hero wouldn't go over well with Japanese audiences, since JRPGs usually have younger, Bishōnen heroes.
 They become proper characters in their own right in the Gaiden Games.
 This trope, combined with tightening the loose ends that come with six years of Development Hell is why the International version of the game is markedly different from the original game.

 Troubled Production: XII has the rockiest development of any FF game to date, thanks to the collapse of Squaresoft (courtesy of Final Fantasy: The Spirits Within) and its merger with Enix, creative differences with series creator Hironobu Sakaguchi (who resigned and was replaced by Akitoshi Kawazu), and the rough equivalent of $35,000,000 US spent to make the game happen.
 Five years is a preposterously long time considering how Square had been producing main series FF games at a steady clip of every two years.
 To put it in perspective, Final Fantasy X was released in 2001, the first year of the PS2's life cycle, whilst the much-promised XII was released in the run-up to the PS3's launch and (At least outside of Japan) after the announcements of Final Fantasy XIII & Final Fantasy XV (Then Versus XIII).
 In fact, Final Fantasy XV is the only game in the series to have been in development for longer than XII, at ten years & counting as of 2016.